Freelance Contract (UK)

 What to Include in Your Freelance Contract (UK)

-A comprehensive Freelance Contract for use in England and Wales must address several key provisions that protect both the client and the freelancer and establish the genuinely self-employed nature of the relationship.
+A thorough Freelance Contract for use in England and Wales must address several key provisions that protect both the client and the freelancer and establish the genuinely self-employed nature of the relationship.

 The status clause is the most critical provision.
 It must clearly state that the freelancer is an independent contractor and not an employee, worker, or agent of the client.
 It should confirm that there is no mutuality of obligation: the client is not obliged to offer further work, and the freelancer is not obliged to accept it.
 The Supreme Court decision in Autoclenz Ltd v Belcher [2011] UKSC 41 established that courts will look at the reality of the relationship, not just the written terms, so the status clause must accurately reflect how the parties actually operate.